jonasbn/bash_completion_ack/README.md

 ## History

+- 2.1.0
+    + Minor adjustment to behaviour, post completions, the contents of the current directory is listed

 - 2.0.0
     + Initial version working with `bash` version 4.
     + Change to behaviour, `-` have to be entered for detected options to be listed